Antolius/deployments-and-disasters/design.md

 Game design tries to achieve:

 * Game should be scalable - making these exercises is expensive, making them repeatable amortizes the cost.
 * Players should learn about cooperation - incident management involves many people (devs, ops, support, dedicated SRE, ...) that need to work together.
-As more people can coordinate their work chances of quickly resolving the incident rise.
+As more people can coordinate their work, chances of quickly resolving the incident rise.
 * Players should detect areas for personal improvement - this exercise cannot teach usage of tools like Grafana, Graylog, etc. However, it can show players which tools are available to them and how useful they can be.

-In the rest of the document, whenever a game design decision is influenced by one of these principles I'll add a `Scale`, `Coop` or `Improve` tag.
+In the rest of the document, whenever a game design decision is influenced by one of these principles, I'll add a `Scale`, `Coop` or `Improve` tag.

 ### Metrics